-Non-operating revenue, representing about 1.1% of total General Fund revenue, consists of interest income and other miscellaneous income.
-Interest income is expected to be moderately higher in 2024 when compared to 2023 due to the anticipated higher interest rates to remain in place for most of the year.
-Miscellaneous income (including application fees) remains relatively insignificant.
+Non-operating revenue, representing about 2% of total General Fund revenue, consists of interest income and miscellaneous income.
+Interest income is expected to decline in 2025 when compared to 2024 due to anticipated decreases in the federal funds interest rate throughout the year.
+Miscellaneous income (including application fees) is relatively insignificant.